Ivor Slaney

-Ivor Ernst Slaney (born 27 May 1921 in West Bromwich, d.
-20 March 1998, Southampton) was a British composer and conductor, notable for his work in film, television and radio.
+Ivor Ernst Slaney (27 May 1921 – 20 March 1998) was a British composer and conductor, notable for his work in film, television and radio.

-Slaney's father Ernst Wallace Slaney was the principal 'cellist in the Bournemouth Municipal Orchestra in the 1920s and 1930s under Sir Dan Godfrey.
-His mother was Grace Elizabeth Arney (b 22 April 1893, died July 1988).
+Slaney's father Ernst Wallace Slaney was the principal cellist in the Bournemouth Municipal Orchestra in the 1920s and 1930s under Sir Dan Godfrey.
+His mother was Grace Elizabeth Arney (born 22 April 1893, died July 1988).
 She married Ernst in Bristol in 1920.
-As a youngster Ivor joined the choir of St Stephen's Church, Bournemouth where he was also taught by Percy Whitlock, the church's Director of Music and a colleague of Ernst Slaney at the Bournemouth Pavilion.
+Born in West Bromwich, as a youngster Ivor joined the choir of St Stephen's Church, Bournemouth where he was also taught by Percy Whitlock, the church's Director of Music and a colleague of Ernst Slaney at the Bournemouth Pavilion.
 According to Whitlock's diary, Ivor was known as 'Tiny'.

 In 1935, aged 14, Ivor entered the Royal Artillery in Woolwich and gained a scholarship to the Royal College of Music, where he studied oboe with Léon Goossens and made friends with Malcolm Arnold.
 During the war he joined up as a musician in the Royal Army Ordnance Corps, and afterwards worked for a time as an orchestral player with the London Philharmonic, the Covent Garden Opera House Orchestra and the Boyd Neel Orchestra.
-He married pianist Mary D Ludlow (known by her stage name Dolores Ventura) in 1948, divorcing her in 1969 and remarrying in 1974.
+He married pianist Mary Dawn Ludlow (known by her stage name, Dolores Ventura) in 1948, divorcing her in 1969 and remarrying in 1974.

-In later life Ivor Slaney lived in Milford on Sea, Hampshire.
-Ivor Slaney's son, Adrian E Slaney, was born in 1950.
+In later life, Ivor Slaney lived in Milford on Sea, Hampshire.
+His son Adrian E. Slaney, a lawyer specialising in healthcare, was born in 1950.
 A daughter was born in 1979.
+Ivor died in Southampton in 1998, aged 76.